 One was certainly not considered dressed without something on the head.
 ‘Hairdressing’ meant dressing the hair: an elaborate evening coiffure was not complete without jewels, flowers or feathers among the curls.
 A lady always wears a hat when she goes out in the daytime, and without fail (which is twice as strong as ‘always’) for dress-up occasions, such as weddings, funerals or other religious services, and formal luncheons and teas.– Miss Manners, June 16, 1985

-Taking it from the top, one of the prized possessions of an afternoon tea-goer is a fabulous tea hat or fascinator.
-What differentiates the two is that fascinators are typically attached to a headband or hair clip.
+Taking it from the top, one of the prized possessions of an afternoon tea goer is a fabulous tea hat or fascinator.
+What differentiates the two is that fascinators have a small base, about 4 inches max.
 Accessorizing with a tea hat or fascinator adds a flair and glamour to your afternoon tea look to signal a special occasion.
 Tea friends also delight in exclaiming over the many creative designs and colors of each other’s tea hats at afternoon tea.

 FIND IT: Some tearooms have eclectic tea hat collections that you can try on and borrow during your teatime.
 If you’re not comfortable sharing hats, you can find tea hats and fascinators at discount department stores like Burlington or on Amazon.
 If you prefer to patronize local businesses, Etsy has several American hat makers to browse.
-Also Google your local milliners, like Chicago-based Debra Shirley (pictured below) or NYC-based Christine A. Moore whose hats are for sale in a dozen states from coast to coast.
+Also Google your local milliners and check out their online shops, like Atlanta-based Angela Kang Cole and Elena Wittman, Los Angeles-based Debra Shirley (pictured below) or NYC-based Christine A. Moore.

 Depending on the scene for your afternoon tea — garden party? upscale hotel? historic mansion? whimsical teahouse? — your jewelry choice can complement your custom look.
 We say, to honor the 180-year-old tradition of afternoon tea, seek out vintage earrings or don family heirlooms.
 It warms the heart imagining that perhaps they were worn to afternoon tea decades ago.
 Anything goes, but our one practical recommendation is that you leave any dangly bracelets at home, being that afternoon tea is largely a meal of finger foods, and you don’t want to accidentally dip a bracelet into the clotted cream!